tingjan1982/gh-service/README.md

 # gh-service

+GeekHub REST API Service

 ## Run the service

+### Embedded Mode

+> Start the service with an embedded database.

+`./gradlew bootRun`

-### Setup Postgres Database
+### Postgres Mode

 https://hub.docker.com/_/postgres/

 > Pull Docker image:

 `sudo docker pull postgres:alpine`

-This command gets the alpine version of the postgres image.
+This command gets the alpine version of the Postgres image.

 > Run the postgres in the backend: